-Gristles are cut from the legs and other body parts where bones are connected to a muscle.
-Gristle has the lowest calories out of all the chicken.
+Gristle is cut from the legs and other body parts where bones are connected to a muscle.
+It has the lowest calories among all chicken cuts.

-Put the pot back on the stove, pour in the dried chilies and chinese prickly ash and fry for a while, add two tablespoons of light soy sauce and one tablespoon of dark soy sauce.
-Stir fry continuously until the surface of the chicken gristle is browned, add cooked white sesame seeds and stir well.
+Put the pan back on the stove and add the dried chillies and Sichuan pepper.
+Fry for a few minutes, then add 2 tablespoons of light soy sauce and 1 tablespoon of dark soy sauce.
+Stir-fry continuously until the gristle is browned.
+Add the cooked white sesame seeds and stir well.

 - Coat the blanched chicken gristle in flour before frying to enhance the flavor.

 - Fry the peanuts quickly and remove them from the heat before they turn yellow, otherwise they will become mushy from the residual heat.